VishalDeoPrasad/Data-Scientist-Intern/README.md

 #### Numerical vector
 numerical vector is it can be sparse or desnse represenation. but dense represenation is typally called enbedding.

+#### BOW/TF-IDF vs w2v
+BOW/TF-IDF takes each word as a unique dimention. but w2v do the same, it will take each document and try to give smaller represenation a dense representation the dimenstion of these representation is very low, dimenstion low mean may be you capture less information.
+`Note: BOW/TF-IDF is definitly preseve information but it comes at a cost and the cost is high dimenation and sparase represenation but in w2v it has less dimenation and you end up with lossing information.`

+`Q. How do we solve this problem?`
+Ans - BERT: Use transformer to solve this issue

+### Task: Find the movie name based on famour dialog provided in search query.
 ![alt text](image-66.png)